ashleychontos/ticguide/README.md

 441462736
 ```

-A table is created using the subset list of tics (i.e. provided list) as the table indices and all unique
+A boolean table is created using the provided list of targets (TICs) as the table indices and all unique
-combinations of cadences and sectors as the columns, filled with boolean values (i.e. if the target was
+combinations of the cadences and sectors as columns, where `True` would mean a given TIC was observed in the listed
-observed in a specific cadence and sector).
-For example, the column "S027" is short-cadence sector 27 observations,
+cadence and sector.
+For a column example, "S027" is short-cadence sector 27 observations, whereas "F027" is the same
-whereas "F027" is the same sector but in fast cadence.
+sector but in fast cadence.

 ## Citation